chilperic/Deutsch-wipa-2026/README.md

 ...
 ```

-The app automatically looks for:
+The app automatically tries to load:

 ```text
 data/kapitel1.json